-The responsible trustees will review the centre's first aid provision with the Executive Headteacher annually to ensure that standards are being met.
+The responsible trustees will review the Centre's first aid provision with the Head of Centre annually to ensure that standards are being met.

 General first aid practice

 Whenever students are present on site, there will be at least one qualified first aider present on the site.